roadtocode4u/spaceship/docs/icp/09-iframe-and-embed-tag/09-iframe-and-embed-tag.md

 hide_table_of_contents: true
 ---

-# Iframe
+# Iframe and Embed Tag

-Iframe is used to embed another Html content from other sources or other webpage.
+Iframe tag is used for to integrate other webpage or the resource of another webpage.

 **Syntax :**